Ain Al Nuaman: Etymology

-Named after a local well, the first constituent of the village's name, "ain", refers to a natural source of water in Arabic.
-The second part, "Nuaman" was the family name of the individual who built the well which supplied water to the village.
+Named after a local well, the first constituent of the village's name, ʿayn, refers to a natural source of water in Arabic.
+The second part, Nuaman, refers to the Na'im tribe, which is the family name of the individual who built the well which supplied water to the village.
 Another variant of the name is Ain Al Noman.

+History

+Based on field work carried out by anthropologists in Qatar in the 1950s, the main tribe in the area of Al Suwaihliya were the Al Ramzan branch of the Na'im tribe.

 Infrastructure

-The condition of roads is poor in the village.
+The condition of the roads in the village is poor.
 Currently, only a one-lane road runs through the village center and does not have adequate lighting.
 There is also a marked absence of commercial establishments in the village.

+Constructed in 1946, the Al Nuaman Mosque is considered a local historical landmark and has undergone preservation efforts by Qatar Museums.